symetricalrealityhacker/symetricalrealityhacker/APLconceptualisation Log1.md

 Command
 Photon
 Does nothing for now.
-As Photonic CPUs are in prototype phase.
+As photonic CPUs are in prototype phase.

 Understanding Line Breaks in APL
 1. Single-Line Execution: